2.1 PreLab Reading – Cell Metabolism

 Carbohydrates

-Carbohydrates, also known as polysaccharides, consist of polymers of simple sugars, or monomers, linked together by glyosidic bonds.
-Glucose, often emphasized in physiology courses, stands out as the primary substrate for aerobic respiration and is also involved in fermentation.
-While most carbohydrates contribute to energy metabolism, some serve in specialized cell coatings.
+Carbohydrates, also known as polysaccharides, are polymers of simple sugars (monosaccharides) linked by glycosidic bonds.
+Among these, glucose is the primary substrate for aerobic respiration and also plays a key role in fermentation.
+While most carbohydrates function as energy sources, some serve specialized structural roles, such as forming cell surface coatings.

 Monosaccharides: The five monosaccharides important in the human body.
 (Figure by OpenStax is used under a Creative Commons Attribution license.)